cloud-custodian/cloud-custodian/README.md

 $ custodian run -s out policy.yml
 ```

-You can run it with Docker as well
+You can run Cloud Custodian with a policy in Docker as well

 ```
 # Download the image